fuzzylabs/edge-vision-power-estimation/jetson/power_logging/README.md

 > The power consumption values are recorded in microwatts.

 This raw data will be preprocessed and converted to a training dataset by scripts in [model_training](../../model_training/README.md) folder.

+Next, head over to [model_training](../../model_training/README.md) to learn how to train a power and runtime prediction models using this raw dataset.